by Peter Blood

 The point was that they believe that God spoke to them, guided them, led them, upheld them, healed them, lifted them up when they were discouraged, reproved them when they were on the wrong path.

-Role of Christ.
-Fox and other Friends referred to this direct experiential relationship with God using many different terms: Inward Christ, Inward Light (though not “Inner Light”), The Seed, and “leadings”
+Early Friends referred to this direct experiential relationship with God using many different terms: Inward Christ, Inward Light (though not “Inner Light”), The Seed, and as “leadings” from God.

 Reflection questions:

-1. When (if ever) have you experienced God touching you or speaking to you directly?
-Was this a comforting experience or a disturbing one?
+- When (if ever) have you experienced God touching you or speaking to you directly?
+Was this a comforting experience or a disturbing one

 There is a fair amount of controversy today as to what early Friends worship services were actually like.
 It appears clear to me several things: